jes-sherborne/tiny-tree/README.md

 // output ["value-a", "value-b", "value-c", ...]
 ```

-Note that the first argument to `toArray` is an optional bounds.
-See below.
+Note that the first argument to `toArray` is an optional bounds (see below).

+Getting values only is substantially faster than getting keys and values together.
+See the Performance section for
+more information.

 ### Getting a range of entries based on key